 Ethernet WAN

 If you have another broadband modem or router available, you can use the Ethernet WAN port and then connect it to the broadband modem or router.
-This way, you can access the Internet via an Ethernet connection and still use the Firewall function on the Zyxel Device.
+This way, you can access the Internet through an Ethernet WAN connection.